-While I have many fond memories of my 4th and 5th grade teacher Mrs. Williams, her tessellation projects are a standout.
+While I have many fond memories of my 4th and 5th grade teacher Mrs. Williams, her annual tessellation project was a standout.
 What’s a tessellation?
 It’s a combination of math and art, probably made most famous by MC Escher.
 A shape repeats itself over-and-over across the canvas.

-What’s so great about this math/art project is its simplicity.
+What’s so great about this mathy art project is its simplicity.
 You only need:

 - an index card